-This page is an overview of legal poker options in Maryland, including information about the rooms in the state’s retail casinos, details regarding sweepstakes online poker, and answers to other common questions about poker in Maryland.
+This page offers an overview of all your legal poker options in Maryland.
+That includes information about the rooms in the state’s retail casinos, details regarding sweepstakes online poker, and answers to other common questions about poker in Maryland.

 Is online poker legal in Maryland?